 This table shows which materials are the best alternatives to ABS, CPE+, PC, and PP. Further on this page, you can read why these materials can be used as an alternative.

 Note: These recommendations are general and may not be applicable to all models.
 If you are looking for very specific properties, it is advised to use the datasheets to compare the characteristics of the materials.

-A good alternative to ABS is Tough PLA.
+A good alternative to ABS is Tough PLA or PETG.
 While ABS is often used for its mechanical properties, Tough PLA has similar characteristics, mainly in terms of impact strength.
 Furthermore, Tough PLA has a much higher printability than ABS, as it is as easy to print as normal PLA.

-The best alternative for CPE+ is usually CPE, as they are the same type of material.
+The best alternative for CPE+ is usually CPE or PETG, as they are the same type of materials.
 This means they are both chemical resistant and tough, and have good dimensional stability.
 Additionally, Tough PLA can be used as an alternative because of its impact strength and ease of printing.
 Note that the temperature resistance of these alternative materials are lower than CPE+.

 The material that is most similar to PC in terms of mechanical properties and strength is CPE+.
 Although CPE+ may also have difficulties when printing large models, it is less prone to warping than PC.
 This means that the severity of the artifacts is usually lower and that CPE+ can be used as an alternative to PC.